pzaino/thecrowler/README.md

 - Buying some official merchandise from the [CROWler Merch Store](https://www.redbubble.com/shop/ap/181179394)
 - Contacting the author for consultancies, paid support, or custom development.

+<b>Important note</b>: From release 2.0.0, the section `selenium` in the configuration file has been renamed to `vdi`.
+Please update your configuration file accordingly.
+The old `selenium` section is no longer supported.

 ## What is it?

 The CROWler is a self-hosted, event-driven Content Discovery and Intelligence development platform